Sports Drink vs Water

 Sports Drink vs. Water, which is better?

-Dehydration occurs when the body is depleted of fluids causing elevated core body temperature, the strain on the cardiovascular system, and increased sweat dissipation.
+Dehydration occurs when the body is depleted of fluids causing elevated core body temperature.
+It puts a strain on the cardiovascular system, and increases sweat dissipation.
 As you become dehydrated, you expose your body to an increased risk of heat illness.
 Recommendations are to replace the amount of fluid lost during the activity by weighing before and after the activity or event.
 So do you replace the fluid lost with water or sports drinks?

 The rule was always to replace with water if the activity performed was one of anaerobic nature and to use sports drinks if the activity was aerobic.
 You cannot rely on thirst alone to replace fluids as the thirst indicator becomes weaker as you age.
 A daily water intake recommendation was established as 130 oz. for males and 95 oz. for females.
 Water, while replacing the fluid needs, does not replace the sodium that is excreted while sweating.
 Water will also quench the sensation of thirst before the body achieves the proper fluid balance / re-hydration.
 Sports drinks with proper amounts of sodium will encourage more drinking and allow a better body to reach proper fluid and electrolyte homeostasis.

 Symptoms of Dehydration Sports Drink vs. Water, which is better?

 Sports Drink vs. Water, which is better to help you hydrate.
 Below are the symptoms of dehydration:

 - Dark yellow and strong smelling urine

 Water makes up over 60% of your total bodyweight and is the most critical chemical in your body.
 It helps with regulating your internal temperature to cushioning joints and even protecting sensitive tissues.
 Water should always be your first choice.